nandita-rajesh/amfoss-tasks/task-07/README.md

 I was not able to complete this task.
 But I've uploaded how much I completed.
+One of the issue I faced was that the code was not able to IMDB ID.
+So, I tried to code specifically for the given movie and this ran into a 429 error.